 With HANA, we found we could easily build a single system, storing atomic information and using it on demand for transactional, analytic, predictive and spatial.
 We spent no time massaging database performance or building artifacts to try to improve performance (but which actually destroy performance).”

 Like SAP, Oracle, IBM, and Microsoft tell companies they can meet all of their needs from a single database type.
 HANA not only loses in performance testing against other monolithic databases but aggressively loses both in cost terms and performance terms against specialized databases.
-These specialized databases like Redis or DynamoDB combined with another open source row-oriented database like MariaDB or PostrgreSQL not only handily beat HANA in performance, but the costs are extremely low.
+These specialized databases like Redis or DynamoDB combined with another open source, row-oriented databases like MariaDB or PostgreSQL, not only handily beat HANA in performance, but the costs are meager.

 “What surprises me is that the traditional RDBMS vendors have not (in my opinion) understand a word of what you have been saying for the last three years, and are instead building faster horses with saddlebags, coaches and bigger whips.
 SAP should be very thankful for this, although those vendors do have formidable sales and marketing teams that have stables continuing to sell their “new, faster horses” all over the world and trying to convince customers that the car is a fad.”

-Appleby spent the past three years before this article, and years after this primarily lying about what HANA can do.
+Appleby spent the past three years before this article, and years after this, primarily lying about what HANA can do.
 Secondly, both SAP and Appleby know far less about databases than the “traditional” database vendors.
 Therefore there is very little reason for any database vendor to listen to Appleby.
-Secondly, this comparison of databases like Oracle and DB2 as faster horses to HANA as car is completely false.
+Secondly, this comparison of databases like Oracle and DB2 as faster horses to HANA as a car is entirely false.